Can I change my energy payment method to save money in the UK? (June 2026)

 • You’re clearing arrears under an agreed plan (always ask for support if struggling).

-If you want to see which tariffs are cheaper for your payment preference, go back to Compare & apply.
+If you want to see which tariffs are cheaper for your payment preference, go back to Compare & apply or browse suppliers.

 What savings should you expect?

 There’s no single answer because UK energy costs depend on your tariff, meter, region and usage.
-But these are realistic places savings come from when you change payment method (and/or switch).
+But under the July 2026 cap these are realistic places savings come from when you change payment method (and/or switch).

 Lower unit rates